Maria Bregman: Literary career and cultural projects

 As a writer of fiction and poetry, Bregman has published several books, including Merging with Light (2018) and a poetic adaptation of The Nutcracker (2016).
 Her works have been presented at events such as the Red Square Book Festival in Moscow.

 She is an active participant in the international literary scene.
 She has been a recurring speaker at the Salon de la littérature russe in Paris (2022–2024), has given readings in London, and presented at the Indo-Russian conference at the 2025 New Delhi World Book Fair.

 In 2022, Bregman served as a literary consultant for the AI startup AI Disraeli, a project that explores the use of artificial intelligence in creative writing.
 Her involvement was presented at the Viva Technology conference in Paris.

+Filmmaking

+In 2025, Bregman made her debut as a documentary filmmaker.
+She directed the film Lydia Grigorieva.
+I Choose to Live (Лидия Григорьева. Я выбираю жить), a 49-minute documentary about the poet Lydia Grigorieva.

+The film had its UK theatrical screening at the Piccadilly Vue Cinema in London on 21 November 2025.
+It was selected for the competition program of the SIFFA UK Film Festival, where it won the Best Newcomer award in the Documentary category..
+The film was presented at the "Salon de la littérature russe in Paris" book salon in Paris.

+In May 2026, the film received the Award for Excellence in Filmmaking at the joint awards ceremony of the 10th Romford Film Festival and the 9th ECG Eurasian Film Festival in London.
+On 3 June 2026, the film was screened at the A. F. Losev House-Museum in Moscow; Bregman participated online, together with screenwriter Yulia Tulegenova and the film's subject, Lydia Grigorieva.

+Early work

-Earlier in her career, Bregman worked at the UNESCO Assistance Fund under the direction of Zurab Tsereteli, president of the Russian Academy of Arts, where she curated his exhibitions.
+Early in her career, Bregman she worked at the UNESCO Assistance Fund under the direction of Zurab Tsereteli..
+Later, she worked at the State Academic Classical Ballet Theatre under the direction of Natalia Kasatkina and Vladimir Vasiliev.
+She also worked at the Russian television channel Kultura under the direction of Andrey Raykin; during this time, she created a documentary for the series Universities of the World (Университеты мира) focused on the Sorbonne University.